Get to know your AOs: Rebecca Kidd

 Rural and remote services have also faced much adversity within the last 2 years from floods, fire, drought and the pandemic.
 The biggest thing I have noticed whilst engaging with services in these areas is their resilience and support of community.
 In many instances the early childhood service is the main support for families.
 Educators within these services can be exposed to extreme family hardship and at times may be the only community support a family has.
 I have seen services seek training in family support and recognising trauma to provide them with additional skills to support families in crisis.

-In 2004 and 2018 you traveled to Denmark and got the chance to visit some of their kindergartens, what were some of the different and interesting practices you noticed compared to services in NSW?
+In 2004 and 2018 you travelled to Denmark and got the chance to visit some of their kindergartens, what were some of the different and interesting practices you noticed compared to services in NSW?

 One of the standout things I noticed was the community and family support of forest schools, nature schools and forest excursions.
 Families are made aware of the safe risk-taking challenges their children will engage in and actively support the schools through a strong understanding of the philosophy and the activities which the children will participate in, for example tree climbing, and a true farm to plate experience.
 For instance children get involved in farming animals and growing produce, and exploring nature from the highest heights.
 The forest schools are actively supported through local councils with scout type halls built in the forest to provide an all-weather shelter and access to cooking facilities for educators and children.